Distinguishing two dark matter component particles at $e^+e^-$ colliders: Introduction

 \section{Introduction}

-Evidences of dark matter (DM) have been accumulated from different astrophysical observations like rotation curves of galaxies in galaxy cluster \cite{Rubin:1970zza,Zwicky:1937zza}, collisions of galaxy clusters as in bullet cluster \cite{Hayashi:2006kw}, cosmological observations like anisotropy of cosmic microwave background radiation (CMBR)\cite{Hu:2001bc} in WMAP \cite{Hinshaw:2012aka,Spergel:2006hy} or PLANCK \cite{Planck:2018vyg} satellite etc. Observations further suggest that DM constitutes a large portion $(\sim 24\%)$ of the energy budget of the universe, often expressed in terms of relic density $\Omega h^2\simeq 0.12$ \cite{Planck:2018vyg}, where $\Omega={\rho}/{\rho_c}$ represents cosmological density with $\rho$ being the DM density, $\rho_c$ the critical density and $h$ represents Hubble expansion rate in units of 100 km/s/Mpc.
-In spite of the overwhelming evidences, DM is yet to be discovered!
-A growing belief that DM consists of fundamental particles largely explains the known properties of DM like electromagnetic charge neutrality, stability over the life time of the universe, collisionlessness or having weak to feeble interaction with the visible sector.
-As none of the particles within the known Standard Model (SM) of particle physics satisfy above, physics beyond the SM (BSM) becomes inevitable.
+Evidence for dark matter (DM) has accumulated from different astrophysical observations like rotation curves of galaxies \cite{Rubin:1970zza,Zwicky:1937zza}, gravitational lensing effects around bullet clusters \cite{Hayashi:2006kw}, and cosmological observations like the anisotropy of cosmic microwave background radiation (CMBR) \cite{Hu:2001bc} in WMAP \cite{Hinshaw:2012aka,Spergel:2006hy} or PLANCK \cite{Planck:2018vyg} data.
+Observations further suggest that DM constitutes a large portion $(\simeq 24\%)$ of the energy budget of the universe, often expressed in terms of relic density $\Omega h^2\simeq 0.12$ \cite{Planck:2018vyg}, where $\Omega={\rho}/{\rho_c}$ represents the cosmological density with $\rho$ being the DM density, $\rho_c$ the critical density and $h$ represents Hubble expansion rate in units of 100 km/s/Mpc.
+However, direct evidence of DM in reproducible terrestrial observations is yet to be found.
+We are thus still unable to confirm whether DM consists of elementary particles of the weakly or feebly interacting types.
+All one can say with certainty is that neutrinos cannot be the dominant components of DM, and thus physics beyond the standard model (SM) have to be there if particle DM exists.

-Amongst DM genesis, two major ideas have been realised to account for correct relic density; one where the DM is assumed to be in thermal and chemical equilibrium in early universe to freeze-out when the rate of interaction falls below the Hubble expansion rate and gives rise to the so-called Weakly Interaction Massive particle (WIMP)\cite{Bertone:2004pz,Roszkowski:2017nbc,Kolb:1990vq}, while in the other case, DM is assumed to be out of equilibrium in early universe owing to its feeble interaction with SM, and are produced from the decay or annihilation of bath particles giving rise to feebly interacting massive particle (FIMP)\cite{Hall:2009bx}.
-Due to DM-SM interactions of weak interaction strength to account for correct relic, WIMPs can show up in different experiments like direct search via nuclear recoil or in collider search experiments via missing energy and is the focus of this paper.